SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 The other type is the **Routing** navigation.

-We use it in **SPA**s because it simulates the standard one without refreshing the page.
+We use it in **SPA**s because it simulates the standard navigation without refreshing the page.

 [image assetsSrc="JS-Applications-Routing-3.png" /]

-The **Routing** navigation allows us to update the URL and the content after everything is rendered.
+The **Routing** navigation allows us to update the URL and its the content after everything is rendered.

-The **reload icon** will not get triggered unless the user refreshes the page by clicking `F5`.
+It will **not trigger a reload** unless the user refreshes the page by clicking `F5`.

-[/slide]

-[slide hideTitle]

-# Query Parameters
+## Query Parameters

-The **query parameters** are a set of parameters attached to the end of a URL.
+The **query parameters** are a set of parameters attached to the end of an URL.

 They give us the ability to **personalize** the sent request to the API.